by Dr. Rudy Cerullo II, ThD, PhD

 Our Right to be Offended

 We have a right to our opinions.
 We have a right to disagree.
 But where did these rights originate?
-Biblically, our conscience (our inner voice of Truth) is from the Holy Spirit.
-He writes His law on our hearts, imparting a deep sense of justice, righteousness and godliness.
-But when our understanding of right and wrong are inverted to serve as weapons that facilitate our pride and preferences, our egos and anger, our opinionated pontificating, our insurrection and envy; or our right to disregard others—we will have lost our true discernment and ability to judge wisely.
-The offended heart is always marked by poor judgment…because once we surrender to this dark thought habit, we are no longer seeing situations clearly.
+Biblically, our conscience is the Holy Spirit's voice of truth within us.
+He writes His ways on our hearts, imparting a deep sense of justice, righteousness, truth, love and godliness.
+But when our understanding of right and wrong become inverted to serve as weapons that wield our pride and preferences, our egos and anger, our opinionated pontificating, our insurrection and envy; or our right to judge, disregard and hurt others—we will have lost our true discernment and ability to judge wisely.
+The offended heart is always marked by poor judgment…because once we surrender to this dark thought habit, we are no longer seeing people and situations clearly.

 Perhaps we walk by someone who we hope will notice us and they do not give us the attention for which we hope.
 We may have a variety of thoughts that come to mind: “They’re deep in thought” “Must be in a hurry” “I should give them a call, they look troubled” “Maybe they could use some help…they look overwhelmed.”
 We are thinking of…others and their needs.